elodieandrieu/elodieandrieu.github.io/_publications/1-wellbeing.md

 date: 2018-01-01
 ---

-Adolescents spend more time outside of the home as they interact more with friends, neighbors and mentors.
-These interactions play a prominent role in long-run adolescent development, and could potentially compensate for a lack of interaction with parents and family members for adolescents from non-nuclear homes.
+Adolescents spend more time outside of the home as they interact more with friends, neighbors and mentors; these interactions play a prominent role in long-run adolescent development.
 This study contributes the first data-driven study of the immediate emotional response of adolescents from varying home structures as they spend time with friends, mentors, and other adults in their community.

 Summary:
 =====